 We need rain.
 These catfish are swimming around the surface and I'm concerned.
 I was going to fish them out yesterday, but a copperhead showed up.
 I waited for three hours.
 It's going to be 92 degrees today and no rain forecasted.
 What if anything do you suggest?
 This is a public lake so I can't shoot the copperhead.
 Are the catfish in distress?

-Wake County North Carolina Posted about 1 month ago
+Wake County North Carolina Posted over 1 year ago

 What can we plant in our waterfowl environment to increase the amount of aquatic insects that waterfowl ( puddle ducks) need for their diets to thrive